bixingxie/Email-Subscription-Manger/README.md

 ## How does One-Click™ work?

-Uses [Nightmare.JS](https://github.com/segmentio/nightmare), a high level JS automation library, the application looks for html <buttons> or <inputs> with keywords "unsubscribe", "confirm", "yes", or "save" and clicks on it. <inputs> of type "checkbox" are switched to their off state if already on and on state if already off.
+Uses [Nightmare.JS](https://github.com/segmentio/nightmare), a high level JS automation library, the application looks for html `<buttons>` or `<inputs>` with keywords "unsubscribe", "confirm", "yes", or "save" and clicks on it. `<inputs>` of type "checkbox" are switched to their off state if already on and on state if already off.
 The rationale behind this is that most email subscription providers generally leave these checkboxes in a starting state that needs user confirmation and favor keeping the user on their subscription list.
 If One-Click™ cannot find a matching keyword it will notify that One-Click™ functionality is unavailable.

 Per current immature testing, One-Click™ works on ~30% of the subscriptions emails we have.
-One-Click™ could work for more cases but that will require scrutiny into the HTML for a specific vendor unsubscriptionn page.
+One-Click™ could work for more cases but that will require scrutiny into the HTML for a specific vendor subscription page.
 For example, on Amazon's unsubscribe page, the button is rendered as an image input instead of a text input, which is a case we didn't check for.
 By adding a check, we achieved One-Click™ on Amazon.

 ## How we use your data?

 ESM values user privacy and therefore only runs through subscription email content.
 ESM only stores the sender of subscription emails and the link to unsubscribe.

 ## Architecture

 Frontend: React.JS